radiantearth/stac-spec/best-practices.md

 are a number of roles that are emerging in practice, but don't have enough widespread use to justify standardizing them.
 So if you want to re-use other roles then try to find them on the list below, and also feel free to suggest more to include here.

 The 'source' field lists where the role comes from.
+The ones the say Item Spec are the only 'official' roles that are fully standardized.
+In time others on this list may migrate to a more 'official' list.
 Those that say 'best practice' are just from this doc, the listing is the table below.
 The ones from extensions are mostly just 'best practices' in the extensions, as there are few actual role requirements.

 | Role Name | Source | Description                                                            |
 | --------- | -------------|----------------------------------------------------------------------- |